kubedb/docs/docs/concepts/databases/mysql.md

 ### spec.topology

 `spec.topology` is an optional field that provides a way to configure HA, fault-tolerant MySQL cluster.
 This field enables you to specify the clustering mode.
 Currently, we support only MySQL Group Replication.
-KubeDB uses Pod Disruption Budget to ensure that majority of the group replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that quorum is maintained and no data loss is occurred.
+KubeDB uses `PodDisruptionBudget` to ensure that majority of the group replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that quorum is maintained and no data loss is occurred.

 You can specify the following fields in `spec.topology` field,